RonanLePivaingt/Hippymood/Readme.md

 # Roadmap

+Not a version but build a Dockerfile / Docker image to ease development jump in and ease deployment.

 ## 0.5 (ongoing version)
 - Migration of Vuejs from v1 to v2
 - Use a query builder to prevent SQL injections (Knex.js)